FAIR-BioRS/Docs/dev/README.md

 4. Push your changes to the remote branch.
 5. Create a PR to merge your branch into `main`.

-You can tag `@bpatel` or `@megasanjay` in the PR on GitHub for a review.
+You can tag `@bvhpatel` or `@megasanjay` in the PR on GitHub for a review.
 If your changes are approved, they will be merged into `main` and deployed to the live site.

 ## :triangular_flag_on_post: Deployment